-Seven people who have stood up to Roy Keane: Klopp, Schmeichel, Walters…
+9 people who have stood up to Roy Keane: Klopp, Schmeichel & more

 Despite being one of the most terrifying men in football, there are a few brave people who have dared to confront Roy Keane over the years.

-We’ve looked at seven players and managers who stood up against Keane and tried to put him in his place.
+We’ve looked at nine people who have stood up against Keane and tried to put him in his place.

-After watching Liverpool beat Arsenal 3-1 at Anfield, Keane claimed that the Premier League champions had been ‘sloppy’ at moments during the game.
+After watching Liverpool beat Arsenal 3-1 in 2020, Keane claimed that the Reds had been ‘sloppy’ at moments during the game.

 Klopp overheard part of the analysis and was clearly irked by the remark, insisting it had been a perfect performance from his side.